platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/cli-install.md

 {{< asciinema src="videos/asciinema/verify-cli-extended.cast" >}}

 ## 1. Install the CLI

 {{% cli-installation %}}

 ## 2. Test the CLI

-To see a list of your Platform.sh projects and test that everything is setup properly, run:
+To interact with your projects you need to be logged in.
+To open the authentication page, run:

 ```bash
 platform